In this article, we’ll run through how our clients can generate public web feeds for displaying their content held on Reward Gateway elsewhere.

 Do we allow clients to use the If-Modified-Since header in their requests to our RSS feed? - We don’t make use of the If-Modified-Since header as we cannot cache the feed of every single client.

-Does the Refresh Rate in Reward Manager stop clients from trying to fetch the data more frequently? - Yes.
-Refresh rate is just to tell the reader of the feed to refresh automatically after some time.
-We have set in place a counter of how frequently the feed was fetched if you fetch it more then once in the span of 5 minutes we return a “too many requests” error response.
+Does the Refresh Rate in Reward Manager stop clients from trying to fetch the data more frequently? - No. The refresh rate is just to tell the reader of the feed to refresh automatically after some time.
+We have set in place a counter of how frequently the feed was fetched if you fetch it more than once in the span of 5 minutes we return a “too many requests” error response.